Optoelectronic Fingerprints of Interference between Different Charge Carriers in Graphene Superlattices and Analogies to Twisted Graphene Bilayers: Optical Conductivity

+To better illustrate that the optoelectronic response corresponds to two species of Dirac quasiparticles in each Kekul\'e phase, we show that the full polarizability can be expressed in terms of the same response functions that correspond to Dirac fermions in pristine graphene.
+Specifically, the polarizability is given by the sum of the responses of two species of Dirac fermions plus a term describing transitions between their energy dispersions, which produces the interference signature at $\omega_M$.
+In order to see this, we use the fact that the full scattering probability $F_{\alpha\alpha}^{\beta\beta'}$ for Kekul\'e-patterned graphene can be written in terms of the single-valley scattering probability $F_{\alpha\alpha'}$ used in the calculation \cite{Wunsch,Sarma2007} of the (single-valley) polarizability of pristine graphene (for details see Appendix \ref{App.P_separation}):

-This expression allows the polarizability to be conveniently separated into intravalley and intervalley contributions.
-For the superlattices introduced above, this property allows to separate $\Pi(\omega,q)$ into three contributions when summing over the $\beta,\beta'$ indices.
-Since these indices essentially label the valleys, this separation allows to better understand the contribution from each valley to the total optoelectronic response of the superlattice.
-Here we make an emphasis on the fact that each intravalley contribution in the polarizability can be attributed to a different specie of quasiparticle, while the intervalley contribution can be attributed to a kind of ``moir\'e interference'' between the quasiparticles, which produces the signature at $\omega_M$.
+For the superlattices introduced above, this property allows us to separate $\Pi(\omega,q)$ into three contributions when summing over the $\beta,\beta'$ indices.

 For pristine graphene, the valleys are degenerated and separated in momentum space.
-Therefore, the total polarizability for low-energy carriers in graphene is simply given by two times (accounting for valley degeneracy) the single valley polarizability, $\Pi^g_{v_0}(\omega,q)$ \cite{Sarma2007,Wunsch,Peres}.
+Therefore, the total polarizability for low-energy carriers in graphene is simply given by two times (accounting for valley degeneracy) the single-valley polarizability, $\Pi^g_{v_0}(\omega,q)$ \cite{Sarma2007,Wunsch,Peres}.
 That is,

-where the subscript stands for carriers with a Fermi velocity $v_0$.
-This is not the case when a modulation like the Kekul\'e bond order breaks the valley degeneracy, since the response of each valley will then be different.
-Furthermore, the possibility for intervalley transport indicates that the total polarizability is not merely the sum of the responses of each valley.
-Indeed, it can be shown by using Eqs. (\ref{Eq.Polarizability}) and (\ref{Eq:Fq_H1}) that the total polarizability of the Kek-Y phase, $\Pi_Y(\omega,q)$, can be written as
+where the subscript stands for a Fermi velocity $v_0$ in the energy dispersion $E=v_0k$ of graphene.
+Equivalently, $\Pi_{v_0}^g(\omega,q)$ can be understood as the polarizability for massless Dirac fermions with Fermi velocity $v_0$.
+When a spatial modulation that couples the valleys is introduced Eq. (\ref{Eq.Polarizability_g}) no longer holds, since new terms accounting for electronic transitions between bands that corresponded to different valleys are now possible.
+Furthermore, the coupling could destroy the Dirac quasiparticle picture and then the polarizability would not be given solely, or even partially, by $\Pi_{v_0}^g(\omega,q)$.
+It can be shown, however, by using Eqs. (\ref{Eq.Polarizability}) and (\ref{Eq:Fq_H1}) (see Appendix \ref{App.P_separation}) that the total polarizability of the Kek-Y phase, $\Pi_Y(\omega,q)$, can be written as